 Keywords:

 AI applications are already quite good at suggesting keywords for information retrieval, especially in English.
 Applications are capable of finding word equivalents and synonyms in different languages.
+You can ask terms from a specific thesaurus, too.

 Keyword lists are rarely comprehensive, at least not on the first try.
 You can ask the application to provide more terms and refer to the types of words you wish for.
 You can request plenty of keywords, from which you can choose the best ones.
 To get a more comprehensive view, you can try multiple AI applications.